kspalaiologos/malbolge-lisp/README.md

    iota size nth
 ```

 **MalbolgeLisp** is fairly slow.
-If you want to test programs in a faster, mostly compatible environment to MalbolgeLisp, try [x86Lisp](https://github.com/kspalaiologos/x86lisp) - a Lisp interpreter based on the this dialect, squashed into a 2.1KB Windows `.exe` file.
+If you want to test programs in a faster, mostly compatible environment to MalbolgeLisp, try [x86Lisp](https://github.com/kspalaiologos/x86lisp) - a Lisp interpreter based on this dialect, squashed into a 2.1KB Windows `.exe` file.

 ## Arithmetic on numbers